James Fenton

 About me

-I originally did a BA in English & Theatre Studies at the University of Warwick and then went travelling for work, starting the process of gaining over 20 years' teaching experience in 11 countries.
-Returning to the UK, I established two English-language businesses (tuition for overseas students applying to UK Universities and academic editing), managed a South London centre for people with language and learning difficulties, and completed an MA in Linguistics at UCL.
+I studied English and Theatre Studies at the University of Warwick and then went travelling for work, eventually gaining over 20 years' teaching experience in 11 countries.
+Returning to the UK, I established two English-language businesses (tuition for international students applying to UK Universities and academic editing), managed a South London centre for people with language and learning difficulties, and completed an MA in Linguistics at UCL.
 That was followed with a PGCert in Higher Education and becoming a Fellow of the Higher Education Authority.

 Teaching

-Before joining the University of Westminster, I taught Applied Linguistics, Clinical Linguistics, Medical English and then Pre-sessional English at De Montfort University.
-When I first joined the University of Westminster in 2013, I taught First Language Acquisition in the Linguistics department before moving to the Westminster Professional Language Centre to teach Academic English courses at undergraduate and postgraduate levels.
-I joined CETI in 2020 and continue to lecture on three Academic Language for Disciplinary Studies modules (levels 4, 5 and 7) and a Spoken Communication Skills module.
+Before joining the University of Westminster, I taught Applied Linguistics, Clinical Linguistics, and Medical English at De Montfort University.
+Joining the University of Westminster in 2013, I taught First Language Acquisition in the Linguistics department before moving to the Westminster Professional Language Centre to teach Academic English to undergraduates and postgraduates.
+I joined CETI in 2020 and am now Module Leader for 2 Academic English modules.

 Research

 My research focuses on the cognitive processes that underpin language ability, particularly in relation to pedagogical approaches, assessment and independent learning.
 My most recent research, in collaboration with colleagues around Europe, examines the best ways to assess and support bilinguals within prevailing educational frameworks.
-Plans for future research include finding better ways to sustain independent learning and student wellbeing in higher education.
+Future research includes better ways to sustain independent learning, transitions, and student wellbeing in higher education.

 PUBLICATIONS